The 20 Best Lynch Syndrome Doctors Near Me in New York, US

 Offers Telehealth

-Zsofia Stadler is a Hematologist Oncology specialist and an Oncologist in New York, New York.
+Zsofia Stadler is an Oncologist in New York, New York.
 Dr. Stadler is rated as an Elite provider by MediFind in the treatment of Lynch Syndrome.
 Her top areas of expertise are Lynch Syndrome, Colorectal Cancer, Familial Colorectal Cancer, Colonoscopy, and Endoscopy.
 Dr. Stadler is currently accepting new patients.

 Learn about our expert tiers